What Is Platonic Love And Why You Need It

-Friends are supposed to be there for one another, and in platonic love even more so.
-But even in the shallowest of friendships, it takes time to build up to that kind of trust.
-Do not try to come in to save the day.
+Friends are supposed to be there for one another, and in platonic love, even more so.
+But even in the shallowest of friendships, it takes time to build up that kind of trust.
+Do not try to come in to be a savior or martyr.
 Express your genuine concern about their choices when the time is right.

 You Need Someone To Talk To

-A platonic relationship needs commitment.
-This commitment needs to come from a place of sincere love for this person.
-Do not try to connect with someone simply because you're bored or need someone to talk to.
+A platonic relationship requires commitment, which needs to come from a place of sincere love for another person.
+Do not try to connect with someone simply because you are bored or in need of support.
 A friend is not your personal form of entertainment.
-If you are not truly invested in growing a deep relationship with someone, stay far from platonic love.
+If you are not truly invested in growing a deep relationship with someone, stay away from platonic love.